telerik/fiddler-everywhere-docs/user-guide/overview.md

 - **TCP Connect Time**&mdash;The time (in milliseconds) required to establish a TCP/IP connection.
 A value around 21000ms suggests that the target is unreachable, and the Windows OS took 21 seconds to confirm the issue.

 - **HTTPS Handshake Time**&mdash;The time (in milliseconds) required to finish an HTTPS handshake.
 While capturing HTTPS traffic, you will see what the client and the server are using to communicate with Fiddler Everywhere.
-This can be different from what they would use if the Fiddler Everywhere proxy was not in the middle.
+This can be different from what they would use if the Fiddler Everywhere proxy were not in the middle.
 To see the CONNECT tunnels without the Fiddler Everywhere interference, disable the [**Capture HTTPS traffic** option]({%slug decrypt-https-traffic%}#capture-https-traffic).

 - **Client Connected**&mdash;The time (in milliseconds) between the current and the previous event.
 The timestamp that indicates when the event happened is available in the [**Request Details**](#request-details) widget.